-New York Theatre Barn is a non-profit theatre company that serves as a home for new musicals during incubation.
+New York Theatre Barn is a non-profit theatre company that serves as a home for new culture shifting musicals during incubation.
 We have been incubating original musicals that tell untold stories since 2007.
 Our untold stories challenge audiences through provocative, innovative, and diverse storytelling.
 We explore all aspects of storytelling in front of live audiences to discover what will enable a show to become a transformative theatre experience before it is fully produced.

 Our three innovative core programming platforms allow us to incubate new musicals in front of a live audience.

 New Works Series presents pre-premieres of new musicals in the early stages of development in front of a live and virtual audience.

 The Choreography Lab is the only curated choreography platform where choreographers and writers collaborate to develop movement for new musicals during incubation.